Welcome to the Historic Medicine Lodge Stockade Museum!

 Buy a Log

 The Stockade needs your help!
 The last major repairs were made in 1982, and time has taken its toll.
 We would like to rebuild the west tower in time for Peace Treaty this fall, including the stairs so visitors can climb to the top once again.
 About $20,000 is needed for logs and supplies, plus many hours of volunteer labor.
-We currently have about $4,000.
+We have not yet received the full amount, even though we are able to start working.
+We still need your help!

-The cost of a single log is about $50, so any donation of at least $50 will be listed on a plaque as a Log Provider.
-Donations between $250 and $999 will be listed at the Wall Raiser level, and donations of at least $1000 will be Stockade Protectors.
-The plaque will be displayed inside the Stockade Museum.
+The cost of a single log is about $50, so donations of at least $50 will be recognized on a plaque to be displayed inside the Stockade Museum.
+Donations between $50 and $249 will be listed as a Log Provider, donations between $250 and $999 will be listed at the Wall Raiser level, and donations of at least $1000 will be Stockade Protectors.

-To make a donation, please come by the Stockade during normal hours or mail a check to PO Box 132, Medicine Lodge, Kansas 67104.
-Please make your check out to Medicine Lodge Stockade Museum and note that it is a donation for the “Buy a Log” campaign.
+To make a donation, please complete the Stockade Repair Donation Form and come by the Stockade during normal hours or mail the form with your check to PO Box 132, Medicine Lodge, Kansas 67104.
+You may also get a copy of the form at the Stockade.
+Please make your check out to Medicine Lodge Stockade Museum.
 All gifts are tax deductible.